 From payments and lending to insurance and cash deposits, Amazon is attacking financial services from every angle without even applying to be a conventional bank.
 In this report, we break down how these efforts impact merchants and consumers.
 We also dive into various initiatives Amazon is pursuing, ranging from cashierless payment terminals to health insurance for sellers.

-While the anticipation for Amazon’s plunge into banking builds each year, it’s important to first understand Amazon’s existing strategy in financial services — what Amazon has launched and built, where the company is investing, and what recent products tell us about Amazon’s future ambitions.
+While the anticipation for the tech giant’s plunge into banking builds each year, it’s important to first understand Amazon’s existing strategy in the sector — what Amazon has launched and built, where the company is investing, and what recent products tell us about Amazon’s future ambitions.

 Based on our findings, it’s hard to claim that Amazon is building the next-generation bank.
 But it’s clear that the company remains very focused on building financial services products that support its core strategic goal: increasing participation in the Amazon ecosystem.